 \The safety and effectiveness of Romet® or Romet® TC has not been tested on all fish species under all possible fish culture conditions.
-If you are unsure whether your fish will react adversely to treatment with Romet® or Romet® TC, conduct an initial bioassay on a small number of fish before treating an entire group.
+If users are unsure whether fish will react adversely to treatment with Romet® or Romet® TC, an initial bioassay should be conducted on a small number of fish before treating an entire group.